nginxinc/ansible-role-nginx/README.md

 **Molecule**

-Molecule is used to test the various functionailities of the role.
+Molecule is used to test the various functionalities of the role.

 Instructions on how to install Molecule can be found in the [Molecule website](https://molecule.readthedocs.io/en/latest/installation.html).

 Installation
 ------------